Prattiz/BrainHub/README.md

 - [X] It must be possible to edit the question.
 - [X] It must be possible to edit the response.
 - [X] The question author must be able to mark some response as the best response.
-- [] It must be possible to receive a notification.
+- [X] It must be possible to receive a notification when someone answer your question.
-- [] It must be possible to read the notification.
+- [X] It must be possible to read the notification.

 ## Business Rules (BRs) ---> ✅